-At the end of the section, we study the restriction of perverse $t$-structures constructed above to various subcategory of constructible complexes.
-We fix an $\sf{L}$-coprime base scheme $\sS$ that is a disjoint union of excellent schemes, endowed with a global dimension function.
+At the end of the section, we study the restriction of perverse t-structures constructed above to various subcategory of constructible complexes.
+We fix a $\Box$-coprime base scheme $\dS$ that is a disjoint union of excellent schemes, endowed with a global dimension function.